KooperL/marketo-developer.en/help/rest-api/bulk-program-member-import.md

 }
 ```

-You then retrieve the failures file for additional details about the failure:
+Then retrieve the failures file for additional details about the failure:

 ```
 GET /bulk/v1/program/members/import/{batchId}/failures.json